-Outstanding municipal bonds may not constitute more than 15 percent of any investment manager's total investment assets unless that investment manager has been specifically directed by the Committee to invest solely in municipal bond securities.
-Municipal bonds from one state may not exceed five percent of the total securities in a municipal bond portfolio
+Outstanding municipal bonds may not constitute more than 15% of any investment manager's total investment assets unless that investment manager has been specifically directed by the Committee to invest solely in municipal bond securities.
+Municipal bonds from one state may not exceed 5% of the total securities in a municipal bond portfolio.